LaunchCodeEducation/intro-to-professional-web-dev-wiki/Grading-and-Student-Progress.md

 # Grading
 ## Attendance
 Attendance is recorded in Canvas.
-Take attendance during the small group time.
+Find the attendance assignment in Canvas for the class you are taking attendance for.
-TODO: screen shot of canvas
+Note in some versions of this course the attendance assignment will be a quiz that is filled out by the student.

 ## Large Assignments
 Large assignment grades are recorded in Canvas.